 I have been practising and studying yoga for many years now.
+I am a vegan yoga teacher and follow the path of ahimsa (non violence).
 I have my advanced qualification through the International Yoga Alliance Certification, but I have also studied in many of India’s old hatha yoga institutions and I lived in India for a number of years.
 It is wonderful to bring to Durban the ancient Indian philosophy of yoga.

 My father was also a yoga teacher.
 He lived in Kolkata (Culcutta), India, and practised hatha yoga since the 1940s.
 He remained young, free from illness and continued to teach yoga up until he was 85.
 Thanks to him, I always realised the benefits as he was an example to me of how hatha yoga could keep you fit in the body and mind, and immense advantages for older people particularly warding off illness, keeping the body in equilibrium.